 These bowls are often seen as a circular lump underneath our trailer cover.

-Despite trying to pack things inside them, they always end up taking up too much space for what they are.
+Despite trying to pack things inside them, they always take up too much space for what they are.

 We now leave the plastic washing bowls at home.